claudiocp/ohmydebn/README.md

 OhMyDebn requires the following:
 - 2GB RAM minimum
 - 2 CPU cores minimum
-- Debian 13 with Cinnamon desktop
+- Debian 13
-- user account with sudo privileges
+- non-root user account with sudo privileges
+- curl
 - ability to connect to Github, package repos, and other Internet sites

 # Warnings